Vectorized/solady/docs/utils/uupsupgradeable.md

 <b>Note:</b>

 - This implementation is intended to be used with ERC1967 proxies.
-<b>See:</b> `LibClone.deployERC1967` and related functions.
+See: `LibClone.deployERC1967` and related functions.
 - This implementation is NOT compatible with legacy OpenZeppelin proxies which do not store the implementation at `_ERC1967_IMPLEMENTATION_SLOT`.